DA | EN | DE | FR | ES

 Can you use spring water or bottled water?

-Yes, but be aware of the mineral content.
+Yes, but pay attention to the mineral content.
 Some types of spring water can be too "heavy" and mask the tea's aromas.
 Preferably choose a variety with low mineral content.

 How do I know if my water is hard?